sunilthakurtechbit/webScrapper/README.md

 # Ocelot
 has been used as the primary Gateway.

-For Web Scrapping,
+For Web Scrapping, follwoing have been used
 # HtmlAgilityPack and Selenium
-have been used.

-For Report Generation,
+For Report Generation, following node libraries have been used.
 # JSPDF and dom-to-image
-node libraries have been used.